PhishyFish/rolypoly/docs/README.md

 ## Technologies

 * Vanilla JavaScript for overall structure and game logic
-* HTML5 Canvas for DOM manipulation and rendering
 * Matter.js for the game physics engine
-* Webpack to bundle and server up various scripts
+* Webpack to bundle and serve up various scripts

 ## Implementation Timeline